FitoreO/task-board/README.md

 ## Features

 - User authentication with login
+- Secure password hashing with bcrypt
 - CRUD operations for lists and tasks
 - Drag-and-drop tasks between lists
 - Task descriptions and details
 - Autosorting based on priority level
-- Ability to filter tasks by type and/or priority
+- Ability to filter tasks by type and/or priority or user
+- WebSocket for real-time updates
+- Middleware for authentication, validation, and error handling

 ## Tech Stack